carldjapardi/sensorTracking/README.md

 model converted to ONNX) in `app/src/main/assets/path_model.onnx`.
 Pre-trained RONIN weights are available from the [RoNIN project website](https://ronin.cs.sfu.ca/).
 The processor converts accelerometer, gyroscope and rotation vector samples to world coordinates before feeding them to the network.
+Biases are estimated automatically, and optional sensor scale factors can be provided via `NeuralPathProcessor.setScaleFactors()` if your device requires additional calibration.

 ## Converting the provided weights